-4. NCCCS Performance Measures for Student Success
+5. NCCCS Performance Measures for Student Success

 The NCCCS office has developed and annually computes and reports for all 58 NC community colleges seven performance measures.
-Descriptions of these measures are provided below (taken directly from the NCCCS website August 2021).
+Descriptions of these measures are provided below.

 The NC Community Colleges System Office facilitates and supports college and system fulfillment of national, regional, and state reporting requirements.
 Associated reporting efforts help colleges identify institutional strengths and weaknesses by providing access to historical trends and peer comparisons.